 “The fundamental purpose of our internal medicine residency training program is to create a learning environment which promotes the delivery of safe, quality, patient-centered medical care while providing our residents with an opportunity for personal and professional growth as a physician,” said Elueze.

 Apart from absorbing the typical training traditionally afforded all medical doctors in an increasingly complex and evolving medical environment, the program will further physician effectiveness by compelling a greater degree of professionalism.
 It will also supply structured learning opportunities to improve interpersonal communications skills, overall performance improvement, and systems-based practice.
-Learning opportunities for these crucial disciplines will be consistently applied throughout the three years the residents will train at UTHSC/GSMC.
+Learning opportunities for these crucial disciplines will be consistently applied throughout the three years lowest prices the residents will train at UTHSC/GSMC.

 “We are confident that the learning environment of our internal medicine training program will provide our residents with the experience to become outstanding internists, and will allow them to be successful in any career path chosen after internal medicine training,” said Elueze.